NORTHERN WARBLERS AND MORE IN

-You have exclusive access to this private peninsula and you will learn the alarm call system – it works at many other locations in the Eastern United States.
-We also head just off the peninsula, along the lakefront, and further inland for many more warblers and other songbirds setting up territories.
-Also, bonus non-songbird species such as Common Loon, Osprey, Ruffed Grouse, Pied-billed Grebe, Upland Sandpiper, Yellow-bellied Sapsucker, Black-backed Woodpecker, Virginia Rail, and Barred Owl are possible.
+You have access to select areas of this private peninsula and you will learn the alarm call system – it works at many other locations in the Eastern United States.
+We also head off the peninsula, along the lakefront, and further inland for many more warblers and other songbirds setting up territories.
+Also, bonus non-songbird species such as Common Loon, Osprey, American Bittern, Ruffed Grouse, Pied-billed Grebe, Upland Sandpiper, Yellow-bellied Sapsucker, Black-backed Woodpecker, Virginia Rail, and Barred Owl are possible.

 The past few years there has been a Spruce Budworm outbreak along the lakefront and in many areas we will visit inland.
 Spruce Budworm specialists such as Cape May and Tennessee Warblers are abundant, and many other local breeding species such as Blackburnian, Magnolia, Canada, and Black-throated Green Warblers have increased their numbers.